-One of the unique tours that I offer is a World's Fair history tour in Flushing Meadows-Corona Park, in Queens (this can be booked here).
+One of the unique tours that I offer is a World's Fair history tour in Flushing Meadows-Corona Park, in Queens.
 Having grown up in Queens, getting visitors to explore this diverse borough is a passion of mine.

 This tour also intersects with another passion of mine...
 Disney and its many theme parks (my travel bucket list: visit every Disney theme park in the world.
 Halfway there!).

 Walt Disney was heavily involved with the 1964-1965 World's Fair, and the legacy of his involvements remains at his theme parks worldwide today.
 As Disneyland's Tomorrowland (one of the original 4 sections of the park) showed, Disney shared the same obsession with an idealized, scientific future as most Worlds Fairs did.
 So he was thrilled to be involved.
 Disney created 4 major attractions for the Fair, and we'll look at each.
 In addition, like at his own park, costumed Disney characters roamed the Fair grounds.

 Walt Disney's parks pioneered the technology of Audio-Animatronics, and he first showcased this at the Fair.
 For the Illinois pavilion, Disney created an attraction called "Great Moments With Mr. Lincoln", a theater show in which an animatronic Abraham Lincoln recited his famous speeches.
 This attraction was moved to Disneyland after the Fair, where it still runs today.
 An expanded version of this concept, the continuously-updated Hall of Presidents, was created for the Disney World resort.

 (There were rumors that Disney was seeking to use Flushing Meadows as the sight for his planned East Coast Disneyland, but that was never confirmed, and the cold winters alone likely were a key deterrent, and the cheap land in sunny central Florida won out.)